 Your dog is of medium size if its average weight ranges between 25–55 pounds.
 Small or toy dogs usually go up to 20 pounds, while large dog breeds start from 60 and beyond.

 Because of their weight ranges, medium-sized dogs are small enough to fit in tighter spaces and still large enough for big-dog activities.
 They are also not fragile like small breeds and tend to have longer lifespans and fewer orthopedic complications than large dog breeds.

 Though you may settle for medium-sized breeds to escape the stereotypes surrounding the small and large species, it’s vital to treat your pup the same way you would other dogs.

 Medium-sized dog breeds require the same attention, regular workouts, routine medical care, and mental stimulation as the other breeds.
 So, which dog breed will fit best into your lifestyle?

-- You may also be interested in: 8 Best Brushes for Australian Shepherds in 2022: Reviews & Top Picks
+- You may also be interested in: 8 Best Brushes for Australian Shepherds: Reviews & Top Picks